ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 layout: "learningpathall"
 ---

-##  Install MariaDB with a Docker container
+##  Install MariaDB in a Docker container

-You can deploy MariaDB with a Docker container using Terraform and Ansible.
+You can deploy MariaDB in a Docker container using Terraform and Ansible.

-In this topic, you will deploy MariaDB with a Docker container.

 ## Before you begin

-You should have the prerequisite tools installed from the topic, [Install MariaDB on a single AWS Arm based instance](/learning-paths/server-and-cloud/mariadb/ec2_deployment#deploy-ec2-instance-via-terraform).
+The required tools for this section are the same as the previous section, You will need a computer which has [Terraform](/install-guides/terraform/), [Ansible](/install-guides/ansible/), and the [AWS CLI](/install-guides/aws-cli/) installed.

-Use the same SSH key pair.
+You an use the same SSH key pair.

 ## Create an AWS EC2 instance using Terraform

-You can use the same `main.tf` file used in the topic, [Install MariaDB on a single AWS Arm based instance](/learning-paths/server-and-cloud/mariadb/ec2_deployment#deploy-ec2-instance-via-terraform).
+You can use the same Terraform file used in the topic, [Install MariaDB on an AWS Arm based instance](/learning-paths/server-and-cloud/mariadb/ec2_deployment#deploy-ec2-instance-via-terraform).

 ## Terraform Commands

-Use Terraform to deploy the `main.tf` file.
+Use a text editor to copy and save `main.tf`.
+If you already have it from the last topic you can use the same file.

 ### Initialize Terraform